This text is translated into Russian by google automatic human level neural machine.

 It is assumed that the new law will cover not only the Far Eastern regions, but also the Murmansk region, the Nenets Autonomous Okrug, the Komi Republic and other territories.
 The plots will be provided according to the simplified procedure and for free use.
 Moreover, if the “Far Eastern hectare” is limited in area per applicant, then in the Arctic the regional authorities will decide for themselves how much land to allocate.
 Another difference of the program - sites can be issued in the cities.

-The law on the issue of plots in the Arctic zone will be drawn up not as a separate document, but as an amendment to the law on the “Far Eastern hectare”, taking into account the proposed differences.
-The first six months to issue land in a new way can only residents of the Arctic.
+The law on the allocation of land plots in the Arctic zone will not be drawn up as a separate document, but as an amendment to the law on the "Far Eastern hectare", taking into account the proposed differences.
+For the first six months, only residents of the Arctic will be able to register land in a new way.
 Then such an opportunity will appear for all residents of Russia.